schuhumi/Termux_CDC_ACM/README.md

 termux-usb -l
 ```

-should show something like `/dev/bus/usb/001/011`when the printer is connected
+should show something like `/dev/bus/usb/001/011`when the printer is connected (usually via an USB-OTG adapter)

 #### 4. Test if Octoprint works